-In this region there is short supply of credentialed teachers and faculty and staff for all CTE areas and the education workforce is not as representative of student nonulations as we plan to achieve.
-We have completed a Minnesota I edislative rural CTF grant through the Future Ready CTF grants for teacher preparation.
-This provided for planning and beginning steps to offer CTE teacher education and CTF licensure in the shortage area of Trade & Industrial Education.
-This planning grant addressed the teacher shortage for CTF teachers.
-It enables the Riverland Perkins Consortium led by Austin High School to collaborate with St. Cloud State University (SCSU).
-Riverland Community College (RCC).
-Southeast Consortium, South Central Consortium.
-And business and industry to develop pathways that would prepare candidates for the Trade and Industrial (T & I) CTE teacher licenses.
+In this region there is short supply of credentialed teachers and faculty and staff for all CTE areas and the education workforce is not as representative of student populations as we plan to achieve.
+We have completed a Minnesota Legislative rural CTE grant through the Future Ready CTE grants for teacher preparation.
+This provided for planning and beginning steps to offer CTE teacher education and CTE licensure in the shortage area of Trade & Industrial Education.
+This will bring these needed pathways for CTE and Technology Education to southern Minnesota.
+This planning grant addressed the teacher shortage for CTE teachers.
+It enables the Riverland Perkins Consortium, led by Austin High School to collaborate with St. Cloud State University (SCSU), Riverland Community College (RCC), Southeast Consortium, South Central Consortium, Minnesota West Consortium, Rochester/Zumbro Education District Consortium, and business and industry to develop pathways that would prepare candidates for the Trade and Industrial (T & I) CTE teacher licenses.
+We will continue to offer trainings in manufacturing to help curb the need for CTE and Technology Education licensed individuals.
+As part of the Rural CTE Future Ready grant we successfully ran a week long training in the field of Welding.
+This targets Tier 1 and Tier 2 teachers who will be teaching welding or manufacturing in the fall of the next year.
+Not only does this training earn graduate credit and move teachers up in tiers, it gives these new instructors practice and project/curriculum ideas to take back to their home districts.

-At postsecondary we continue to work toward recruiting and retaining faculty that are non-traditional by career and/or from underrepresented .
-This year we have a male Registered Nursing faculty Member and we have been interviewing female instructors for the Truck Driving program.
-We will support the new faculty with a robust onboarding process, and we plan to involve CTE faculty in processes where they get to know other CTE faculty and also their secondary counterparts.
+At postsecondary, we continue to work toward recruiting and retaining faculty that are non-traditional by career and/or from underrepresented areas.
+This year our new dean of health occupations is male, and we think this will assist in achieving our non-trad goals in that area and we now have faculty in allied health that are male which is non-traditional for the area.
+We have interviewed female instructors for the Truck Driving program.
+We will support the new faculty with a robust onboarding process, and we plan to involve CTE faculty in processes where they get to know other CTE faculty and their secondary counterparts.